Top 6 Causes of Clicking Noise When Braking

 Ball Joints

-The ball joints are also a component of a vehicle's suspension, allowing and connecting various joints to enable the car to move.
+The ball joints connect various joints to enable the car to move.
 These joints join the steering knuckle with the control arms.

 If the ball joints are worn out, they could make the steering wheel less precise.
 This could also cause various noises and vibrations coming from the steering wheel.